drpump/k3s-home-assistant/README.md

 ## Pre-requisites

+- k3s is installed and you have a working knowledge of `kubectl` and working with kubernetes resources
 - you have a domain name
 - cert-manager is deployed in k3s
 - LetsEncrypt production and staging ClusterIssuers are deployed in k3s
 - an endpoint is configured to handle ACME http01 requests to validate domain name ownership
 - optionally, dynamic volume provisioning is enabled (i.e. longhorn distributed filesystem deployed and configured as the default storage class)

-For more detail regarding cert-manager and letsencrypt config, see https://drpump.github.io/mqtt-k8s-tls/.
+For more detail regarding DNS, cert-manager and letsencrypt config, see https://drpump.github.io/mqtt-k8s-tls/.

 ## Usage